Any new parent would enthusiastically hand over bucketloads of their hard earned money, in exchange for the secret to ease their baby’s tears.

 Long ago, maternal responsiveness was proven to be the most powerful solution to a baby’s crying.

-A longitudinal study (meaning the study was undertaken over a long period of time, in order to follow through with the results) from John Hopkins Hospital included 26 infant-mother pairs.
+A longitudinal study (meaning the study was undertaken over a long period of time, in order to see longer-term results) from John Hopkins Hospital included 26 infant-mother pairs.
 They found that consistency and promptness of maternal response was associated with a decline in frequency and duration of infant crying.

 “By the end of the first year, individual differences in crying reflect the history of maternal responsiveness rather than constitutional differences in infant irritability.
 Close physical contact is the most frequent maternal intervention and the most effective in terminating crying.
 Nevertheless, maternal effectiveness in terminating crying was found to be less powerful than promptness of response in reducing crying in subsequent months.”

-So, babies aren't actually manipulating their parents when they cry — they are in genuine distress.
-Until around 6 months of age, they don't even realise they are a separate being — they think mother and baby are still one.
-And who can blame them, because mother and baby were at one, for nine long, cosy months.
-Being born doesn't mean they suddenly understand that they must function alone or individually.
-Read more about the fourth trimester.
+Babies aren’t actually manipulating their parents when they cry.
+They’re in genuine distress.
+Until around 6 months of age, they don’t even realize they are a separate being – they think mother and baby are still one.
+And who can blame them, because mother and baby were at one, for nine long, cozy months.
+Being born doesn’t mean they suddenly understand they must function alone or individually.

-A parent's responsiveness helps their baby to learn emotional regulation.
-What this means is that your baby will develop the ability to understand that we have control over our emotions.
-By comforting your baby, you are teaching her that when she is upset, she can calm down.
+A parent’s responsiveness helps their baby to learn emotional regulation.
+What this means is your baby will develop the ability to understand that we have control over our emotions.
+By comforting your baby, you’re teaching her that when she is upset, she can calm down.
 Babies who are not responded to do not learn the same thing.